 Talking about being careful, there's one mistake that every rental property investor must seek to avoid.
 What is this?
 Well, it's the mistake of buying an unprofitable rental property.
 Purchasing such a rental property is like taking all your hard-earned money and throwing it away.
 The property will just be sitting there with you barely earning anything from it.
 Worse still, it may even take from you in the form of repair and maintenance expenses.

 Investors seeking to invest in rental properties should always first ascertain a property's viability.
 There's only one way to know if a given property is indeed profitable, this is by checking if it meets the profitable rental property criteria.
-Below is a list of the top 10 features of a profitable rental property that you shouldn't ignore in 2022.
+Below is a list of the top 10 features of a profitable rental property that you shouldn't ignore.

 1. A Property Worth Your Money